-4.5.4 Comparison With Subsequent Inquiry-It should not be concluded or assumed that an inquiry was not all appropriate inquiries merely because the inquiry did not identify recognized environmental conditions in connection with a property.
+- 4.5.4 Comparison with Subsequent Inquiry-It should not be concluded or assumed that an inquiry was not all appropriate inquiries merely because the inquiry did not identify recognized environmental conditions in connection with a property.
 Environmental site assessments must be evaluated based on the reasonableness of judgments made at the time and under the circumstances in which they were made.
-Subsequent environmental site assessments should not be considered valid standards to judge the appropriateness of any prior assessment based on hindsight, new information, use of developing technology or analytical techniques, or other factors.

-4.6 Continued Viability of Environmental Site Assessment- Subject to section 4.8, an environmental site assessment meeting or exceeding this practice and completed less than 180 days prior to the date of acquisition6 of the property or (for transactions not involving an acquisition) the date of the intended transaction is presumed to be valid7.
+Subsequent environmental site assessments should not be considered valid standards to judge the appropriateness of any prior assessment based on hindsight, new information, use of developing technology or analytical techniques, or other factors. - 4.6 Continued Viability of Environmental Site Assessment- Subject to Section 4.8, an environmental site assessment meeting or exceeding this practice and completed less than 180 days prior to the date of acquisition of the property or (for transactions not involving an acquisition) the date of the intended transaction is presumed to be valid.
 If within this period the assessment will be used by a user different than the user for whom the assessment was originally prepared, the subsequent user must also satisfy the User's Responsibilities in Section 6.
-Subject to section 4.8 and the User's Responsibilities set forth in Section 6, an environmental site assessment meeting or exceeding this practice and for which the information was collected or updated within one year prior to the date of acquisition of the property or (for transactions not involving an acquisition) the date of the intended transaction may be used provided that the following components of the inquiries were conducted or updated within 180 days of the date of purchase or the date of the intended transaction: (i) interviews with owners, operators, and occupants; (ii) searches for recorded environmental cleanup liens; (iii) reviews of federal, tribal, state, and local government records; (iv) visual inspections of the property and of adjoining properties; and (v) the declaration by the environmental professional responsible for the assessment or update.

-4.7 Prior Assessment Usage-This practice recognizes that environmental site assessments performed in accordance with this practice will include information that subsequent users may want to use to avoid undertaking duplicative assessment procedures.
-Therefore, this practice describes procedures to be followed to assist users in determining the appropriateness of using information in environmental site assessments performed previously.
+Subject to Section 4.8 and the User's Responsibilities set forth in Section 6, an environmental site assessment meeting or exceeding this practice and for which the information was collected or updated within one year prior to the date of acquisition of the property or (for transactions not involving an acquisition) the date of the intended transaction may be used provided that the following components of the inquiries were conducted or updated within 180 days of the date of purchase or the date of the intended transaction: - (i) interviews with owners, operators, and occupants; - (ii) searches for recorded environmental cleanup liens; - (iii) reviews of federal, tribal, state, and local government records; - (iv) visual inspections of the property and of adjoining properties; and - (v) the declaration by the environmental professional responsible for the assessment or update. - 4.7 Prior Assessment Usage-This practice recognizes that environmental site assessments performed in accordance with this practice will include information that subsequent users may want to use to avoid undertaking duplicative assessment procedures.
+Therefore, this practice describes procedures to be followed to assist users in determining the appropriateness of using information in environmental site assessments performed more than one year prior to the date of acquisition of the property or (for transactions not involving an acquisition) the date of the intended transaction.
 The system of prior assessment usage is based on the following principles that should be adhered to in addition to the specific procedures set forth elsewhere in this practice: